 It is possible to fill out paper application forms (see “2.
 Trade mark applications” on the Trade mark forms and fees page to obtain PDF versions).
 The cost is marginally higher.

-Note: It is not possible to change a trade mark application once it has been submitted and fees paid are not refundable.
+Note: It is not possible to change an application once it has been submitted, and fees paid are not refundable.

-An ‘examination report’ will be provided within 20 days of an application.
+An ‘examination report’ will be provided within 20 days of making an application.
 If any objections are raised, there will be two months to take action.

-Applications which are approved at this stage will be published in the trade marks journal for two months, and during this time third parties can raise objections.
+Applications that are approved at this stage will be published in the trade marks journal for two months.
+During this time, third parties can raise objections.

-If there are no objections (or if any objections raised are successfully resolved), the trade mark will then be officially registered and a certificate will be provided to confirm registration.
+If there are no objections (or if any objections raised are successfully resolved), registration will be approved and a certificate will be provided to confirm registration.

 Once a trade mark has been registered, it will last for 10 years, after which it must be renewed.

 How do I object to someone else’s trade mark?

-As discussed above, applications to register trade marks will be published in the trade marks journal for two months.
+As discussed above, applications will be published in the trade marks journal for two months.
 During this time, third parties can object to its registration, in one of two ways:

 - Third party observations (non legal action)

 - Opposing a trade mark (legal action)

-It is recommended that you seek advice from a trade mark lawyer for help with searches and registration or objections to trade mark applications, as this is a very complex and specialist area.
+It is recommended that you seek advice from a trade mark lawyer for help with searches and registration or objections to applications, as this is a very complex and specialist area.